gerritdaniels/ctrl/readme.md

 be used.
 The fromXml function takes a const string reference as argument and again returns an on heap allocated object.

-The toJson alkso has the object as its first argument and can optionally have a second integer parameter indicating the indentation level of the output.
+The toJson also has the object as its first argument and can optionally have a second integer parameter indicating the indentation level of the output.
 When set to 0 (the default) pretty printing isn't used.

 You can also use composition.